dmpv/softpro-swift-styleguide/README.md

    }
    ```

-   If the unexpected condition is not recoverable, prefer `fatalError`
+   If the unexpected condition is not recoverable, prefer `fatalError`:
    ```swift
    func fruit(at: index) -> Fruit {
        guard index < fruits.count else { fatalError(.shouldNeverBeCalled) }